 We may apply a Market Value Reduction if you transfer money out of our With-Profits Fund.
-For more information about this, please read the section 'Where are my payments invested?'.
+For more information about this, please read the section "Where are my payments invested?".

-To find more information on this subject, you should speak to a Financial Adviser.
+To find more information on this subject, you should speak to your financial adviser.